🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 • Preview button

 On the page editor, you can easily add sections and saved rows by clicking on the respective buttons on the editor.
-The editor feels a bit crowded with tons of options which might not be a good fit for beginners.
-But if you are an advanced user you will enjoy the functionality Elementor offers.
+The editor feels crowded with many options that might not be a good fit for beginners.
+But if you are an advanced user, you will enjoy the functionality Elementor offers.

 Beaver Builder Interface